rogerioagjr/rogerioagjr.github.io/_pages/cv.md

 * **MIT Burchard Scholar** *(2019/2020)*

-  Selected group of 38 undergraduate students who have demonstrated outstanding abilities and academic excellence in some aspect of the humanistic
+  Selected group of students who have demonstrated outstanding abilities and academic excellence in the humanistic fields.
-  fields: the humanities, arts, and social sciences.

 * **Estudar Fellow** *(2017)*

-  Founded by the three most prominent Brazilian businessmen, Fundação Estudar awards scholarships and connects talents who want to positively impact Brazil (33 selected among 83,000 applicants).
+  Fundação Estudar awards scholarships and connects talents who want to positively impact Brazil
+ (33 selected from 83,000).